Achieve your environmental goals

 In some areas, these types of activities may be partly or fully funded by grants from the Victorian or Australian Government.
 In other areas, landholders can engage Trust for Nature themselves for assistance with managing biodiversity on their land.
 We are a not-for-profit organisation, and this is reflected in our service fees.

 If you have on-ground works that you would like to achieve on your property, contacting the local Trust for Nature manager in your region is a good place to start a conversation about what types of financial support might exist to be able to improve habitat on your property.
 Our focus is on properties that fall within Trust for Nature’s priority areas, which are detailed in our Statewide Conservation Plan.
 Properties with habitat for threatened plants and animals, or threatened ecological communities (such as native grasslands, woodlands or wetlands) are prioritised.

-Do you need help in identifying the biodiversity assets on your property?
-Trust for Nature’s conservation officers can undertake flora and fauna assessments, either for due diligence or land management planning.
-This information can help inform your decisions about land use, siting developments, or finding additional income streams such as from offset markets.
+Do you need help in identifying the plants and animals on your property?
+Trust for Nature’s conservation officers can undertake flora and fauna assessments of your property.
+These assessments will tell you what the key biodiversity features of your property are, and this information can help inform your choices about siting new buildings or making decisions about land uses.

-Trust for Nature works closely with Greening Australia, Catchment Management Authorities, and the Department of Environment, Land, Water and Planning to attract funding for revegetation projects on private land within our priority areas, especially where revegetation supports the recovery of populations of threatened plants and animals.
-Revegetation projects can either supplement existing habitat, or restore habitat from the ground up.
+Trust for Nature works closely with Catchment Management Authorities and the Department of Environment, Land, Water and Planning to attract funding for revegetation projects on private land within our priority areas, especially where revegetation supports the recovery of populations of threatened plants and animals.

-Please note that permits are required for some types of monitoring – Trust for Nature holds relevant permits for all the work that we do.
+Please note that landowners may require permits for some types of monitoring – Trust for Nature holds these relevant permits for all the work that we do.